POSSF/POSSF/README.md

 $ bundle install
 ```

-Or install manualy one by one:
+Or install manually one by one:

 ```
 $ gem install jekyll